hammingcube/problems/problem-2/README.md

-### Compute the length of an input string
+### Check if an input string can be rearranged to form a palindrome

 ### Short Description
-Given a string (say hello), find the number of characters in the string.
-In this case, the answer is 5.
+Given a string (say ivcic), determine if we can rearrange it to form a palindrome.
+Example, ivcic can be rearranged to civic - a palindrome.

 ### Full Description
-Given a string (say hello), find the number of characters in the string.
-In this case, the answer is 5.
+Given a string (say ivcic), determine if we can rearrange it to form a palindrome.
+Example, ivcic can be rearranged to civic - a palindrome.

 #### Test Cases

 #### Input
 ```
 hi
-Hello
+civic
 ```

 #### Output
 ```
-2
+0
-5
+1
 ```

 ### Templates